railwayapp/docs/src/docs/reference/cron-jobs.md

 - Day of the week (0-7, where both 0 and 7 represent Sunday): Represents the day of the week when the command should be executed.
 You can specify a specific day value (e.g., 0-Sunday, 1-Monday, etc.), or use an asterisk (`*`) to indicate any day of the week.

+Note that schedules are based on UTC (Coordinated Universal Time).

 ## Examples

 - Run a command every minute: